On Caring in an Industry That Forgot How

 If you have ever left a leadership meeting frustrated that nobody understood the risk you just explained, this book is for you.

-The ideas in this book have been developing in public.
+Available now in Kindle and paperback.
 The Disruptive Empathy newsletter on Substack covers IT strategy, cybersecurity, and the emotional intelligence behind effective leadership.
-The community on Skool is where readers talk through the ideas together.